 But seriously, EASY.
-Easy like should be embarassed but can’t even be because it’s so good.
+Easy like should be embarrassed but can’t even be because it’s so good.
 No cutting boards, no measuring cups or spoons (I’m the queen of eyeballing), and no fuss.

 I mean, I’m not headed back to school anytime soon, but I AM headed into a maternity leave this fall and I’m stocking up on those make-ahead meals like my life depends on it.
 Which it may?
 Time will tell.

-While I’m not always up for a full-blown grilling moment, I DO have a pretty decent stash of spices, a package of chicken in the freezer, and a can of coconut milk sitting in the pantry at any given time.
+While I’m not always up for a full-blown grilling moment like traditional tandoori, I DO have a pretty decent stash of spices, a package of chicken in the freezer, and a can of coconut milk sitting in the pantry at any given time.
 Enter: Coconut Tandoori Chicken.
 It’s creamy, fall-apart, juicy chicken thigh meat seasoned somewhat aggressively (especially if your roots are Scandinavian) with the warmth and depth of tandoori spices.